vivid-planet/comet/.changeset/twelve-spoons-play.md

 "@comet/admin": major
 ---

-Remove the `disabled` class key in `ClearInputButtonClassKey`
+Remove the `disabled` class-key in `ClearInputButton`

-Use the `:disabled` selector on `root` instead when styling the disabled state.
+Use the `:disabled` selector instead when styling the disabled state.